ivkoandrv/TNTDetectorMod/README.md

 ## TNT Detector Mod

 The TNT Detector mod is a Minecraft Fabric mod that notifies admins when a player sets fire to TNT with Flint and Steel or Fire Charge.
+Place jar file to your server's mods folder

 ### Features